theatre to provoke social change

 - To build an artist exchange program promoting relationships between artists from Sydney and Mumbai

-- An arts program at the Centre is now well-established, with the girls receiving workshops in painting, dance and drama, with bAKEHOUSE Artistic Director Suzanne Millar returning each year to support the program.
+- in 2017: An arts program at the Centre is now well-established, with the girls receiving workshops and weekly tuition in painting, dance and drama, with bAKEHOUSE Artistic Director Suzanne Millar returning each year to support the program.

 - In 2015 a vocational program training in one of Mumbai's top hair salons saw 7 women graduate with full qualifications, providing potential alternative pathways out of the area, with a number of them now in employment in Mumbai salons.